BCT chooses Geolus shape search to enhance BCT aClass

 Collating and classifying data includes searching for sets of similar parts.
 Searches based on keywords only return those parts that are named in an expected way.
 However, part names are rarely consistent.
 Names of standard parts vary by supplier and in-house part names may vary by project, engineer or department.
 Inconsistent part naming also arises due to human error.
 These are all reasons why keyword-based search often returns incomplete results.
 It fails to return similarly shaped parts if there are naming issues.
 Missed parts cannot be considered for re-use.

 BCT solved this search problem by integrating Geolus® software and its shape search technology into BCT aClass.
-Geolus is a part of the Xcelerator portfolio of software and services from Siemens Digital Industries Software.
+Geolus is a part of the Siemens Xcelerator business platform of software, hardware and services.